sinanganiz/leetcode-75/Solutions/1071 - Greatest Common Divisor of Strings/README.md

 ### Code

-You can find the solution code in the [GcdOfStrings.cs](../GcdOfStrings.cs)file.
+You can find the solution code in the [GcdOfStrings.cs](GcdOfStrings.cs) file.

 ```csharp
 public class Solution